anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 </p>
 <figcaption>
   <div align="center">
-   CoAPSv1.2 events of message (re-)transmissions at the client (blue) compared to the time of the initial DNS query.
+   CoAPSv1.2 GET events of message (re-)transmissions at the client (blue) compared to the time of the initial DNS AAAA query.
 Retransmissions follow an exponential back- off and scatter within specific (gray) areas.
 Size and opacity of each marker represent the multiplicity of events in the same area.
 On the right, the density of the events is plotted as a rotated CDF (x- and y-axis swapped).
   </div>
 </figcaption>